Dennis Good played in three matches during 1947 at a time when the Welsh county were rebuilding after the Second World War.

 Given their flimsy resources, Glamorgan had also been keeping an eye on his progress and in 1947 Dennis was called up when the older and more experienced pairing of Peter Judge and Austin Matthews were injured.
 He duly made his Glamorgan debut against the South Africans at Cardiff Arms Park, before appearing in the away matches with Surrey and Derbyshire.

 Later in the year, Dennis returned to Yorkshire to work for a Bradford-based textiles company, before in January 1952 emigrating to Quebec in Canada where he subsequently set up his own textile import business.
+He remained in Canada for the rest of his life.

 GOOD, Dennis Cunliffe